Common myrtle is a small, original, flower-bearing and very ornamental shrub.

 Protect your cuttings before winter

-- Protect your common myrtle cuttings with a tunnel greenhouse, a greenhouse or any other solution that is able to keep them at a temperature of at least 40°F (5°C).
+- Protect your common myrtle cuttings with a tunnel greenhouse or any other solution that maintains a temperature of at least 40°F (5°C).

 Transplant in spring